Workamping Jobs for RVers

 If that were the case, you would only need to work 12(ish) hours per week to pay for your site (which in my opinion is much more reasonable).
 Requiring 25 hours each week- if calculated at $7.25 would mean you’re paying $725 for the same monthly site other guests are paying just $350 for.

 Gosh!
-I hope that includes electric, propane, laundry, store discount, a meal allowance and free amenities…
+I hope that includes electricity, propane, laundry, store discount, a meal allowance, and free amenities…

 Seems to me- that you are being undervalued!

 Workamping Jobs: 2 Tips For You Working RVers